The Heart of Pharaoh

 “But the LORD hardened the heart of Pharaoh; and he did not heed them, just as the LORD had spoken to Moses.”Exodus 9:12

 There are also ten statements to the effect that Pharaoh hardened his own heart.
 Four of them (Exodus 7:13, 22; 8:19; 9:35) use the word chazaq, “to make firm,” five (Exodus 7:14; 8:15, 32; 9:7, 34) the word kabed, “to make heavy,” and one (Exodus 13:15) the word qashah, “to make hard.”

 The hardening of Pharaoh’s heart was evident first of all in the fact that he paid no attention to the demand of the Lord to let Israel go.
 His refusal was not restricted to the plagues the Egyptian magicians were able to imitate, but included those which the magicians themselves acknowledged to be “the finger of God” (Exodus 8:19).
 It continued also after the fourth and fifth plagues, which fell upon the Egyptians but not upon the Israelites, a fact of which the king was informed (Exodus 9:7).

-The hardening of his heart was demonstrated even more clearly when he broke his promise to let Israel go on condition that Moses and Aaron would remove the plague, and when he was forced to confess that he had sinned (ch.
-9:27).
-Thus when Moses was told, before reaching Egypt, that the Lord would harden Pharaoh’s heart (ch.
-4:21), God referred to the continued refusal of the king to obey Him and release the Israelites.
+The hardening of his heart was demonstrated even more clearly when he broke his promise to let Israel go on condition that Moses and Aaron would remove the plague, and when he was forced to confess that he had sinned (Exodus 9:27).
+Thus, when Moses was told, before reaching Egypt, that the Lord would harden Pharaoh’s heart (Exodus 4:21), God referred to the continued refusal of the king to obey Him and release the Israelites.